 Improve Your Corrosion Assessment Client Services with iCOR

-For all these reasons, the iCOR is the most convenient corrosion rate measurement device in the field.
+For all these reasons, the iCOR is the most convenient corrosion assessment tool measurement device in the field.
 Not only does it gives engineers a comprehensive understanding of concrete quality and the level of corrosion; ultimately, it allows them to make faster, more informed decisions when it comes to rehabilitation and repair and estimation of service-life.
 Offering corrosion assessment to your clients using this ground-breaking device would allow you to stand out from your competition by providing the most sophisticated solution for them to assess corrosion.
 It will allow your customers to better understand the health of their structures.